SNOW TRAILS QUALITY SNOW STANDARD

 It is all about ambient temperature and relative humidity and how they will change within a given ten day forecast.
 We look for a Wet Bulb Temperature, which is a calculation of ambient temperature around 29 degrees Fahrenheit or below and relative humidity of 60% or below, to produce Snow Trails Quality Snow Standard we hold ourselves to and one many have come to expect.

-Snow Trails has an advantage in Ohio's frequent marginal temperatures, thanks to our Snowmaking System Cooling Tower.
-It first lowers the temperature of water supplied from our holding pond and water wells, by an average of 13 degrees Fahrenheit before the over four-thousand gallons of water per minute is pumped out to our snow guns.
-This plays a major role in reducing "cure time," meaning how fast the water molecules can freeze into snowflakes after being shot into the air from our snow guns.
+Your advantage for skiing great snow is thanks to our Snow Trails Snowmaking System Cooling Tower.
+In Ohio's frequent marginal temperatures, it first lowers the temperature of water supplied from our holding pond and water wells, by an average of 13 degrees Fahrenheit before the over four-thousand gallons of water per minute is pumped out to each snow gun.
+This plays a major role in reducing "cure time," meaning how fast the water molecules can freeze into snowflakes after being shot into the air from a snow gun.
 This allows for higher "quantity" and "quality" of snow to be made during each snowmaking campaign.

 Once the snow is produced, our fleet of four Pisten Bully Snowcat Groomers make their way across the resort to push, spread, and lay down a fresh groomed corduroy surface of snow for Winter Fun Skiing, Snowboarding, and Snowtubing!